 Table 3 identifies that local emissions from industrial sources are the most significant source of Ni.
 Due to the way the fine scale modelling was carried out and the results aggregated to values for 1 km squares, it is not possible to provide a more detailed breakdown of the industrial source contributions.
-Table 4 in the 2018 Report on Measures for the Sheffield Urban Area shows that the Outokumpu site is the most significant local industrial emissions source for this exceedance situation.
+Table 4 shows that the Outokumpu site is the most significant local industrial emissions source for this exceedance situation.